IBM System G Native Graph Store Overview

 SPARQL over Native Store

 A JENA based SPARQL query engine is installed on top of the System G Native Store.
 The queries are translated into graph APIs in TinkerPop, and then translated into the Native Store APIs.
-Thus, Native Store opens an opportunity to leverage several Open Source graph solutions for some rapid application developement.
+Thus, Native Store opens an opportunity to leverage several Open Source graph solutions for some rapid application development.
 System G provides SPARQL support.
 The initial implementation of this was based on TinkerPop's SailGraph and GraphSail classes.
 Current work is based on Apache Jena and is focusing on improving the performance of that implementation.